elementary-Inc/blog/_posts/2019-07-23-get-settled-into-elementary-os-with-onboarding.md

 _Early iterative prototypes_

-Since longer blocks of text are harder to read when centered, one requirement of this layout is that the supplemental copy is very short — one to two lines in English, ideally.
+Since longer blocks of text are harder to read when centered, one requirement of this layout is that the supplemental copy is very short—one to two lines in English, ideally.
 A lot of the design and testing work went into finessing that copy for each view while testing it with potential users for clarity.

 _First actual commit!_